 Legislation enacted in 2013 changed the method of paying debt service on outstanding SUNY Dormitory Facilities Lease Revenue Bonds (the "Lease Revenue Bonds") and established a new revenue-based financing credit, the SUNY Dormitory Facilities Revenue Bonds (the "Facilities Revenue Bonds") to finance the SUNY residence hall program in the future.
-The Facilities Revenue Bonds, unlike the Lease Revenue Bonds, will not include a SUNY general obligation pledge, thereby eliminating any recourse to the State with respect to the payment of the Facilities Revenue Bonds.
+The Facilities Revenue Bonds, unlike the Lease Revenue Bonds, do not include a SUNY general obligation pledge, thereby eliminating any recourse to the State with respect to the payment of the Facilities Revenue Bonds.
 The legislation also provided for the assignment of the revenues derived from the use and occupancy of SUNY's dormitory facilities (the "Dormitory Facilities Revenues") for the payment of debt service on both the Lease Revenue Bonds and the Facilities Revenue Bonds from SUNY to DASNY.
 As a result, annual debt service on the outstanding Lease Revenue Bonds is no longer supported by a State appropriation, except under extraordinary circumstances (i.e., the generation of insufficient Dormitory Facilities Revenues implicating the need for SUNY payments from sources other than Dormitory Facilities Revenues for debt service on the Lease Revenue Bonds).
-DOB is not aware of such an extraordinary circumstance having ever occurred in the past and does not anticipate that it would occur in the future.
+DOB is not aware of any such extraordinary circumstance having ever occurred in the past and does not anticipate that it would occur in the future.
 However, since the outstanding Lease Revenue Bonds were incurred as State-supported debt, until these are defeased or are paid off to maturity, DOB will continue to count these bonds as outstanding State-supported debt for purposes of the Debt Reform Act caps and has included these bonds as State-supported debt in all figures, tables and charts in this AIS.
 In recognition of the fact that debt service payments on the Lease Revenue Bonds are no longer supported by an appropriation, the debt service payments on such Lease Revenue Bonds in the approximate annual amount of \$60 million is not included in State debt service payments reported in this AIS.
-Annual debt service related to the Lease Revenue Bonds was \$94 million in FY 2016.
-As of March 31, 2016, approximately \$682 million of Lease Revenue Bonds were outstanding, which relate to projected annual debt service payments of \$65 million in FY 2017, \$61 million in FY 2018, \$56 million in FY 2019, and \$51 million in FY 2020.
+Annual debt service related to the Lease Revenue Bonds was \$65 million in FY 2017.
+As of March 31, 2017, approximately \$650 million of Lease Revenue Bonds were outstanding.
+On April 27, 2017, \$226 million of Lease Revenue Bonds were refunded with Facilities Revenue Bonds, resulting in \$424 million of Lease Revenue Bonds remaining outstanding.
+Annual debt service payments on the remaining Lease Revenue Bonds is projected to be \$50 million in FY 2018, \$44 million in FY 2019, \$39 million in FY 2020, and \$36 million in FY 2021.